Debts After Death

 Car Loans

-The estate can send a death certificate to the lender and pay off the full amount of the loan and pass the car along to the person who is designated to inherit it.
-If there is not enough money in the estate to pay off the loan, the designated heir can attempt to assume the car loan or can secure a new loan and pay off the old loan.
+The estate can send a death certificate to the lender and pay off the full amount of the loan and pass the car along to the person designated to inherit it.
+If there is not enough money in the estate to pay off the loan, the designated heir can attempt to assume the car loan or can secure a new loan to pay off the old loan.

 If the estate or the heir does not take over car payments, the car can be repossessed.
-At that point, the estate and any co-signer on the car loan can be held responsible for the “deficiency balance."
+At that point, the estate and any co-signer on the car loan can be responsible for the “deficiency balance."
 That is, for the difference between what is owed on the car loan and what the car sold for after it was repossessed and resold.
 There will also be repossession fees.

 Federal and Parent PLUS Student Loans